alleetanner/biopython/site-build/content/posts/02sequences.md

   enable: false
 ---

 ## BioPython's `Seq` class

-`Seq` is a class in the BioPython library - which means that we have both data (in this case, sequence information) and functions attributed to the object.
-Since those functions are part of a class, they are also known as "methods".
+`Seq` is a class in the BioPython library.
+A class allows us to create objects that contain both data, and actions we can run on that data.
+You should have used _variables_ (boxes containing data) and _functions_ (tools for acting on data); _classes_ combine both of these.
 If this is confusing, don't worry too much!
 It just means that we can make special strings with `Seq`, and each also has special actions that can be done to it.
-It makes manipulating sequencing information easy, with a clean syntax.
+It makes manipulating sequencing information easier, with a clean syntax.

 In your Jupyter Lab text editor, start a new script by importing `Seq` like this: